F. R. Schock House

 The F. R. Schock House is a Queen Anne style house at 5804 West Midway Park in Chicago, Illinois, United States.
 The house was built in 1886 by Fredrick R. Schock for himself.
 It was designated a Chicago Landmark on January 20, 1999.

+The Commission on Chicago Landmarks added a historical marker about this home and three other Schock-designed homes in the Austin neighborhood a block north of this home.